marsteg/adventure-game/README.md

 			- select savefile
 ## Player Character
 	- doubleclick on actions, doors, items for faster walking speed
-	- Let the Player Character Walk
+	- Improve Walking
 		- requires a walkable area as clickable area per room
-			- do not walk to answers or into the inventory
+		- how to define that area?
 		- improve player walking animation

 ## inventory